 - 9. Not less than two working days before the date of the aCDR hearing (the "aCDR Date"), parties must send an email to the Court (the "Email") to provide an update on the progress of the case, and to state any application or direction they seek from the Court. - 10.
-Only one Email is to be sent to the Court on behalf of all parties for each aCDR hearing.
-The Email must be sent to the aCDR Email Account of the SCCDR JO in charge of the docket.
-(The Court's aCDR Email Accounts are set out at paragraph 8.) - 11.
+Save as provided in paragraph 14 below, only one Email is to be sent to the Court on behalf of all parties for each aCDR hearing.
+The Email must be sent to the aCDR Email Account specified in the court notice (the Court's aCDR Email Accounts are set out at paragraph 8). - 11.
 The Email is to be sent by the counsel mentioning the case for the other parties (the "Mentioning Counsel").
-The Mentioning Counsel will by default be the plaintiff's counsel ("PC").
-However, if parties agree otherwise, the Mentioning Counsel may also be the defendant's counsel ("DC") or counsel for any other party.
+The Mentioning Counsel will by default be the plaintiff's/claimant's counsel.
+However, if parties agree otherwise, the Mentioning Counsel may also be the defendant's counsel or counsel for any other party.
 Where one or more litigants are unrepresented, the Mentioning Counsel may mention for the unrepresented litigant as well if the necessary consent is obtained. - 12.
 The Mentioning Counsel must copy the Email to all other counsel or parties, as well as to any unrepresented party. - 13.
 The Email must contain the following: - (a) The subject heading of the Email must identify the case number and the aCDR Date, using the following format: